What Is a Lead Generation Machine?

 6 Align your content to each sales stage

-We talked so many times about lead nurturing and how to fuel your sales funnel with the right content for lead generation.
+We have talked a lot about lead nurturing and how to fuel your sales funnel with the right content for lead generation.
 So this is not repetition, rather it is an overview of what you need to include in your lead generation machine.

-7 Choose your distribution Channels
+7 Choose your distribution channels

 8 Diversify your lead sources